scenariomartin/EnglishWords/words.md

 promise
  compromise
  premise
-promising :predict ,weather forecast ,the coastal wall program is a promising option.
+promising :predict predictable adj. ,weather forecast ,the coastal wall program is a promising option. :prophet id.
            :herald n v ,for some, he is a herald of America's decline, affirming Iran's official narrative. prospect    :前景,展望 | retrospect 1
             :exploit